-- Free phone counselling for Byron Shire residents who are experiencing distress due to the current health crisis.
-Call 0415 322 064 between 10AM – 2PM weekdays to make an appointment.
+For Byron Shire residents who are experiencing distress.
+Call 0415 322 064 between 10am – 2pm weekdays to make an appointment.

-- Women needing extra support:
+- Women needing extra support

-- Severe Wet Weather Shelter:
+- Severe Wet Weather Shelter

 Our Community Case Worker is developing alternatives to the current model if the Severe Weather Shelter is activated during the COVID 19 crisis.
 Signs will be posted at the BCC entrances with instructions in the case of a Severe Weather Event.

-- Homeless Breakfast and Showers for our most vulnerable clients continue with increased hygiene protocols and a scaled-down in service requiring fewer volunteers and staff.
+For our most vulnerable clients continue with increased hygiene protocols and a scaled-down service requiring fewer volunteers and staff.
 Take-away options are encouraged.

-- All seniors activities have been suspended.
+- All seniors activities have resumed.

 - Staff have been encouraged to work from home where possible, and volunteer shifts have been reduced in size and frequency.